pazcharles02/OBS-and-Twitch-Livestreaming/index.md

 ## Introduction

-OBS Studio is a free livestreaming and recording program intended for all users to create and broadcast content online across various platforms.
+OBS Studio is a free live-streaming and recording program intended for all users to create and broadcast content online across various platforms.

 This guide is designed for beginners to start streaming as quickly as possible using OBS studio.
+This guide assumes that you possess a basic understanding of streaming and the relevant streaming platforms.
+The following sections will outline the essential steps required to prepare for your first stream.

 ## Table of Contents